a20351766/mchain1.2/docs/wrappers/configtxgen_postscript.md

 followed by the elements relative to the profile name such as `CONFIGTX_ORDERER_ORDERERTYPE`.

-Refer to the sample `configtx.yaml` shipped with Fabric for all possible configuration options.
+Refer to the sample `configtx.yaml` shipped with Mchain for all possible configuration options.
 You may find this file in the `config` directory of the release artifacts tar, or you may find it under the `sampleconfig` folder if you are building from source.